 Bearer: Kasparek, Rick.

-Watercolor, Proper, Winged, Embattled, Point upwards, Pointed, Armed, Vambraced, Erased, Azure, Flag, Boa, Bobor, Jan, Bordure, Arm, Overall, Wreath, Head, Crest, Ogee, Created, Quarterly, Outlined in sable, Dexter, Two, Erect, Coat of arms, Sword, Personal, Hilted, Gules, Double queued, Illuminated, Interpreted, Langued, Motto, Lion, Eight, Or, Paw, Leather, Argent, Rampant, Religious, Sable, Grasping, Freehand, Three and One.
+Watercolor, Proper, Winged, Embattled, Point upwards, Pointed, Armed, Azure, Flag, Boa, Bordure, Overall, Wreath, Charged, Crest, Ogee, Created, Cross couped, Quarterly, Outlined in sable, Dexter, Doubled, Two, Erect, Coat of arms, Sword, Personal, Hilted, Gules, Double queued, Illuminated, Interpreted, Mantling, Langued, Motto, Lion, Eight, Or, Party per pale, Paw, Argent, Rampant, Religious, Sable, Grasping, Freehand, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,